 2. Highlighted the failure of the Soviet blockade:

-By successfully supplying West Berlin through the airlift, the Western Allies effectively countered the Soviet blockade.
-It showcased the limitations and failures of the Soviet strategy and highlighted the resolve of the United States and its allies to support democratic values.
+Through a resolution of the Berlin crisis by supplying West Berlin through the air, the Western Allies therefore equally responded to the Soviet blockade.
+It revealed that the Soviet strategy was flawed and that they failed and demonstrated the firmness of both the United States and its allies in defending democracy.

 3. Strengthened NATO and the unity of the Western Allies: